sergei-mironov/litrepl/docs/usage/general-concepts.md

 $ cat doc.tex | litrepl --filetype=latex eval-sections
 ```

-* The main Vim command for code section evaluation is `:LEval`.
-By default, it
-  executes the section at the cursor.
-To execute all sections in a document, use
-  `:LEval all`.

 #### Selecting Sections for Execution

 By default, `litrepl eval-sections` evaluates all sections in a document.
 To
 evaluate only specific sections, the range argument should be specified.
 The
 overall syntax is `litrepl eval-sections [RANGE]`, where `RANGE` can be:

-* `N`: Represents a specific code section to evaluate, with the following
+* `x`: Represents a specific code section to evaluate, with the following
   possible formats:
-  - A number starting from `0`.
+  - `N`: absolute section number in the document starting from `1`.
   - `$` symbol, indicating the last section.
   - `L:C`, referring to the line and column position.
 Litrepl calculates the
     section number based on this position.
+  - `+N` or `-N`: section number relative to the section corresponding to the
+    last line-column position within the current query.
-* `N..N`: Represents a range of sections, determined using the rules mentioned
+* `X..X`: Represents a range of sections, determined using the rules mentioned
   above.
+* `X,X`: List of sections to execute

 Some examples: